Mortgage Q&A: “Do mortgage payments decrease?”

 Your monthly mortgage payment is adjusted lower to reflect the smaller outstanding principal balance, but your mortgage rate doesn’t change.

-While this could increase household cash flow, you may be better suited to pay off your mortgage early by making your old, higher payment despite the lower balance.
+While this could increase household cash flow, you may be better suited to pay off your mortgage early by making your old, higher monthly payment despite the lower balance.